magento/merchdocs/src/sales-channels/asc/competitive-price-analysis.md

 ---

-The Competitive Price Analysis report displays your Amazon listings per marketplace with the respective [Buy Box]({% link sales-channels/asc/buy-box-competitor-pricing.md %}) price and lowest competitor price values.
+The Competitive Price Analysis report shows your Amazon listings per marketplace with the respective [Buy Box]({% link sales-channels/asc/buy-box-competitor-pricing.md %}) price and lowest competitor price values.
 No actions are available for the log.
 It is a review-only feature.

 ![]({% link sales-channels/asc/assets/amazon-competitive-price-analysis.png %}){: .zoom}
 _Competitive Price Analysis_